jfandy1982/emby-backup-ui-angular-material/README.md

 ## License

-Check-out the license in the file [LICENSE](LICENSE) within this repository.
+Check-out the license in the file [LICENSE.md](LICENSE.md) within this repository.

 ## Contributing